gunjandatta/Bootstrap-List-Example/README.md

 #Bootstrap List Example

 ##Overview
 The overall goal of this example is to show how to customize a list and provide a simple dashboard utilizing Bootstrap in a SharePoint Hosted app.
-This example can be used as the base to any app, and demonstrates how to little code is required for the customizations.
+This example demonstrates how little code is required for the customizations.
+The forms are not styled outside the 3rd party plugins.
+I wanted to demonstrate what you get without styling.

 ##Configuration
 The Bravo App Template allows the developer to set the architecture of the app in separate configuration files.
 Below is an overview of this example's configuration.